joshuamoorexyz/GAN-Channel_Modeling-IntrotoML/README.md

 ### **Problem Statement**

-Accurate wireless channel measurements are essential for the AERPAW digital twin to realistically simulate UAV- to-ground communication in dynamic, mobility-driven en- vironments.
-However, collecting real-world channel mea- surements is often time-consuming, resource-intensive, and challenging due to the need for extensive field testing under varying environmental conditions.
+Accurate wireless channel measurements are essential for the AERPAW digital twin to realistically simulate UAV-to-ground communication in dynamic, mobility-driven environments.
+However, collecting real-world channel measurements is often time-consuming, resource-intensive, and challenging due to the need for extensive field testing under varying environmental conditions.
 While statistical models, such as Two-Ray Ground Reflection models, can simulate channel behavior, they lack the flexibility to capture the complex, environment-specific conditions of UAV operations.
-These models often fail to reflect the variability introduced by changing altitudes, rapid Doppler shifts, and intricate mul- tipath propagation effects, limiting their ability to represent the true dynamics of UAV communication channels.
+These models often fail to reflect the variability introduced by changing altitudes, rapid Doppler shifts, and intricate multipath propagation effects, limiting their ability to represent the true dynamics of UAV communication channels.

 ---

 ### **Proposed Solution**

 To address these limitations, we will employ a Generative Adversarial Network (GAN) to create high-quality synthetic channel measurements.
 By integrating a Long Short-Term Memory (LSTM) network within the GAN architecture, we can effectively model the temporal dependencies present in our collected time-series UAV-to-ground communication data.
 Leveraging metrics such as Signal-to-Noise Ratio (SNR), path loss, and the angles of arrival and departure, the GAN will learn patterns unique to UAV channels, producing realistic and context-aware synthetic data.
-This approach will enhance the fidelity of the digital twin, offering more granular insights into UAV-specific communication scenarios .
+This approach will enhance the fidelity of the digital twin, offering more granular insights into UAV-specific communication scenarios.

 <img src="/diagram.png">